Massipssa/Docs/cloud/azure/dp-203-exam/prep.md

 - All data writen to azure storage is crypted
 - Can be accessed via keys or shared access signature

-- Cosmos DB
+## Cosmos DB
 - Globally dis
 - Multimodel

-when to use:
+- When to use:
  - Need NoSQL for supported API model
  - Planet disb
  - 99,999 resp
  - response in 10 ms if correctly provisioned

-AzCopy
+## AzCopy
 - Can copy 1TB
 - Splits files than execeed 200 GB